 Swivels are a bearing type device.
 The purpose is to reduce or prevent line twist.
 Use swivels with spoons or spinners.
 The rotation of the lure will create a line twist.
 The swivels may have a snap connected as part of it.
 This is a snap swivel.
 Changing lures is faster with the device.

 There are swivels without snaps.
 Use these for live bait slip rigs or on lures.
 A split ring will connect the swivel to the lures.
 Eliminating the snap removes the weak part of a snap swivel.
-Fishing for larger species this is the preferred method.
+Fishing for larger species, eliminating the snap is the preferred method.

 It is okay to use one when using various lures to find out which lure is productive.
 Once you find a productive lure tie directly to the line except when using spinners or spoons.